The Morse theory of \v{C}ech and Delaunay complexes: Simple-Homotopy Equivalence

 \section{Simple-Homotopy Equivalence}

 In this section, we prove that the various complexes considered in this paper are simple-homotopy equivalent.
-Throughout this section, we write $Q - x = Q \setminus \{x\}$ and $Q + x = Q \cup \{x\}$, noting that one of these two simplices is equal to $Q$.
+Throughout, we write $Q - x = Q \setminus \{x\}$ and $Q + x = Q \cup \{x\}$, noting that one of these two simplices is equal to $Q$.
+The proof strategy is based on the construction of two discrete gradients.
+The first one is defined on the full simplex on $X$ and induces the simplicial collapse $\Cech{r}{X} \searrow \DCech{r}{X}$ by removing all non-Delaunay simplices.
+The second discrete gradient is defined on the Delaunay triangulation $\DelTri{X}$ and induces the collapse $\DCech{r}{X} \searrow \Del{r}{X}$.
+While sketched here for the collapse of the \v Cech to the Delaunay complex, the construction more generally establishes a collapse of selective Delaunay complexes $\sDel{r}{X}{E} \searrow \sDel{r}{X}{F}$ for $E \subseteq F \subseteq X$.

+The discrete gradients are constructed by assigning to each collapsed simplex $Q \in \sDel{r}{X}{F} \setminus \sDel{r}{X}{E}$ a point $x \in F \setminus E$ that turns the sphere $\DSphere{Q}{E}$ infeasible for the excluded set $F$.
+As a consequence, the sphere $\DSphere{Q}{F}$ will either have a larger radius or not exist at all.
+The choice of the vertex~$x$ will be such that both simplices $Q-x$ and $Q+x$ will be assigned the same vertex~$x$.
+The resulting collections of pairs $\{Q-x,Q+x\}$ are then verified to be the pairs of a discrete gradient that induces the desired collapses.

 \paragraph{Auxiliary lemmas} Before we begin, we present several simple lemmas, which will be useful in our proofs.
 First, we characterize a special class of discrete gradients that are constructed using a distinguished vertex. \begin{lemma}[Vertex Gradient Lemma] Let $K$ be a simplicial complex, $V$ a discrete vector field on $K$, and $x$ a vertex of $K$.
-If every pair in $V$ is of the form $\{Q - x, Q + x\}$, then $V$ is a discrete gradient. \end{lemma} \begin{proof} We verify that the function $f \colon K \to \Rspace$ defined by
+If every pair in $V$ can be written as $\{Q - x, Q + x\}$ for some simplex $Q$, then $V$ is a discrete gradient. \end{lemma} \begin{proof} Consider the function $f \colon K \to \Rspace$ defined by taking average dimensions: